mahmudurrahman-1/mahmudurrahman-1/README.md

 # Peace!
 Those who are founded on guidance.
 <h2 align="start">I am Mahmudur Rahman.
 You're welcome!!!</h2>

 <h4 align="start">I am a passionate Software Quality Assurance Engineer from Bangladesh.
-In the last 01 year I have been practicing as a Software Developer (Test) Engineering.
-TestRail for writing Test Cases, Jira for project management, TestProject for mobile Automation, Selenium for web automation, Postman for Api Testing.
-For Web Security Testing tool.
+In the last 01 year I have been practicing as a Software Developer (Test) Engineer.
+I use testrail for writing test cases, Jira or Trello tool for project management purpose, java, selenium, maven, testng, page object model, data-driven, page factory, generate allure report for web automation, Postman for API testing and apache jmeter for performance testing.

 </h4>